CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     );
     ```

     Remember to change the table target location to any location you have access to.

-    As we have already created the resulting table, let´s load using a custom query
+    As we have already created the resulting table, let's load using a custom query

     ```sql
     SELECT * FROM `cartobq.cpg_territory_planning_map.chicago_h3_enriched`